phisanti/elisa_analiser/README.md

 ## Downloading Data
 - The processed data can be downloaded as CSV.
 - The download option is only available after the user has clicked the "Process Data" button.
-## Contact
-If you encounter any problems or have any feedback, please contact mx@gmail.com.
 ## Contributing
 Contributions are welcome!
 Please submit a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.